Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 ## Bugs

 **Resolved**
+* Questions wouldn't load to the game.
+I found this was simply due the to incorrect capitalisation of the quotes variable.

 **Unresolved**
 * The form page would automaticlly send an empty email everytime the page was opned or refreshed.